django/django-localflavor/docs/index.rst

 Adding flavors
 ==============

-We'd love to add more of these, so please `create a ticket`_ with any code you'd like to contribute.
-One thing we ask is that you please use Unicode objects (``u'mystring'``) for strings, rather than setting the encoding in the file.
+We'd love to add more of these, so please `create an issue or pull request`_ with any code you'd like to contribute.
 See any of the existing flavors for examples.

 See the `contributing documentation`_ for how to run the tests while working on a local flavor.